Cover

 6. A CORS error appears in the console

-CORS Preflight and Actual Requests
+CORS Preflight and Simple Requests

-Simple Requests proceed without preflight:
+Simple requests proceed without a preflight check:

-• GET, HEAD, or POST methods
+• Methods: GET, HEAD, or POST

-Preflighted Requests require permission first:
+Preflighted requests require an OPTIONS check first:

 • Custom headers like Authorization or X-API-Key